-Meilani is a third-year Applied Linguistics major and Theatre minor.
-She has traveled to over 20 countries, in search of new challenges, unexpected conversations with strangers, good food, and inspiration for her writing.
+Meilani is a fourth-year Applied Linguistics major and Theatre minor.
+She craves cross-cultural experiences for the thrill of new challenges, unexpected conversations with strangers, good food, and inspiration for her writing.
 She writes poetry mostly, and some plays and short fiction.
-Her poem “alley” is published in [spaces]Vol. 11.
+Her poetry publishing credits include “first world” and “pneuma” in [spaces] 12 and “alley” in [spaces]Vol. 11.
 Before coming to TWU, she studied at Baptist Theological Seminary in Singapore.
-In the future she hopes to serve with Wycliffe Bible Translators, doing language & ethnic arts development.
+In the future she hopes to serve with Wycliffe Bible Translators, doing language & ethno arts development.

 Kennedy is a fourth-year English major with a concentration in Linguistics.
 Currently, she is the Managing Editor for [spaces], as well as the Arts & Culture Editor for Mars’ Hill.
 At this time next year, she plans to be pursuing her Master’s degree somewhere in the broad reaches of theoretical linguistics, literature, philosophy and/or theology.
 As one may assume by the previous statement, she is highly indecisive and is passionate about exploring conceptual puzzles.
 She likes to believe these idiosyncrasies are evident in her creative pursuits which she will perhaps one day decide to publish.

 Tabitha is a fourth-year Art + Design major and has always been intrigued by design—from digital and interior to architectural and organizational.
 In addition to her studies, she is involved on campus as president of the Art Club and has been a Resident Assistant as well as a Community Facilitator Assistant.
 Tabitha loves to collect new experiences, read, bake, play soccer and basketball, travel, have dance parties, spend time outdoors, and eat chocolate.
 One of her many dreams for the future involves having a large family, a hobby farm, and a freelance design career.